Loopshape/WP_Awebgo/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.0.20 =
+* Fix: Fixed bug with options that are enabled by default but disabled by the user are reset to defaults.

+= 6.0.19 =
+* Fix: Added check to verify pluggable.php is included before calling wp_hash.

+= 6.0.18 =
+* Fix: Resolved issue with some admin links not using the network admin URL.
+* Fix: Resolved issue with slashes not being stripped from Advanced Blocking usernames, reasons.
+* Enhancement: Added ability to Block any requests from IPs matching a PTR record.
+* Fix: Updated the GeoIP lib to use the wfUtils::inet_pton functions instead of the PHP default for installs that do not have IPv6 support.
+* Fix: Added help link for whitelisted 404's entry on options page.
+* Fix: Automatically exclude files that crash the scan.
+* Fix: Clear the wfHoover database table after scan is killed.
+* Enhancement: Added notice about false positives when running a scan with HIGH SENSITIVITY enabled.
+* Fix: Removed WordPress version from style and script loaders.
+Hid the readme.html.
+* Fix: Alert email for "lost password" did not send when the user used their username.
+* Enhancement: Exclude zip files from scans by default, and add that as option under 'Scan image and binary files'.
+* Fix: Fixed edge case where .htaccess became garbled when using Falcon cache.

 = 6.0.17 =
 * Fix: Resolved issue where 301 redirects count as 404s with throttling applied.